Transfer:

 Digitize microMV Videotape

 Yes.
 Customers can digitize MicroMV videotapes like any other videotape.
-Professionals prepare, capture, edite, and encode all videotape conversions using the same processes, using much of the same equipment and software used for VHS to digital, VHS-C to digital, Hi8 to digital, and miniDV to digital.
+Professionals prepare, capture, edit, and encode all videotape conversions using the same processes, using much of the same equipment and software used for VHS to digital, VHS-C to digital, Hi8 to digital, and miniDV to digital.

 The one critical piece of equipment unique to microMV digital conversion projects is the player.
-Unlike all of the other videotape formats, professional videographers didn’t use microMV cameras.
+Unlike other videotape formats, professional videographers didn’t use microMV cameras.
 Each of the other formats had the option of playing its version of videotape through videotape decks.
 Each format had its own deck to replay videotape.

 Before You Begin to Digitize microMV Videotape